 When I brought my newborn home, she didn’t have a car seat strap cover.
-I saw that the straps were brushed up against her precious little skin and wondered why I didn’t think about adding it to my registry.
-It’s only less than $10!
+I saw that the straps were brushed up against her precious little skin and wondered why I didn’t think about buying one.
+It was only after I bought her one that I felt relieved.

-I live and breathe burp cloths and bibs ever since Day 1.
+I lived and breathe burp cloths and bibs ever since Day 1.
 I have it on my bed.
 I have it in the living room.
 On the counter.
 On the sofa.
 Everywhere!

-You never know when your little one will spit up so you’ll want to keep it handy and in sight!
+You never know when your little one will spit up so you’ll want to keep it handy at all times.

 11. Diapers + Baby Wipes